verbb/field-manager/README.md

 #### 1.2

 - Edit fields or field groups directly from the FieldManager screen.
+Just click the blue links on the left-hand side of the table.
 - Better error-handling for `saveField()`
 - Swapped HUD for Modal when cloning single field.
 Allows editing of all field settings/properties, not just group, name and handle.